lancewilhelm/retroboard/web/README.md

 3. Open your browser to [http://localhost:3000](http://localhost:3000)

-The web app will automatically proxy API requests to the RetroBoard server running on port 5000.
+The web app will automatically:
+- Proxy API requests to the RetroBoard server running on port 5000
+- Connect to WebSocket for real-time updates

 ## Building for Production